 There was something about my world that I found unbearable.
-Maybe it was my own self-consciousness screaming out bitter cynicism over the narcissistic indifference of my co-peers in their drive towards a ‘self-emulated’ sanctuary from harm.
-Maybe it is a schizophrenic mania that cannot fathom the neurotic psychology harking at the devious fiends who are guiding the listener towards the plight of despair.
-Or maybe it was a frenzied Pink inside me who wanted to close myself deep within my glass house, forgetting about the world outside of me... to become a Stephen-wolf of sorts, to misquote Hermann Hesse.
+Maybe it was my own self-consciousness, screaming out bitter cynicism over the narcissistic indifference of my co-peers, in their drive towards a ‘self-emulated’ sanctuary from harm.
+Maybe it is a schizophrenic mania that cannot fathom the neurotic psychology harking at the devious fiends which is guiding the listener towards the plight of despair.
+Or maybe it was a frenzied Pink inside me, who wanted to close myself deep within my glass house - forgetting about the world outside of me... to become a Stephen-wolf of sorts, to misquote Hermann Hesse.

 But that doesn’t matter...
 Or should it?
 Perhaps fate has cried out for whiskey far too often, and has reared its head towards me and what I’m staring at.
 A grave stooped high and mighty over a cemented platform hardened by granite chips and a limestone finishing of sorts that presents it as a tomb open for worship, rather than slabs of stone arranged to remember the dead and their erasing from this world where I reside.
 I laugh to myself, thinking about the hypocrisy that I have just believed in.
 There’s a cigarette in my hand - and if you’re wondering, it’s a white tipper - half consumed while staring between the tombstone of my dearly beloved and the world around her.

 The cemetery is a stark place, but only if you want to believe it as a stark and depressing place to reside in.
 It is not; It’s the most peaceful place you can ever walk in.
 There is more discipline here - considering the “passed” as a populace - than anywhere else, with the caretaker proves the role of a ‘divine arbitrator’ for the populace.
 It is highly regular and yet... yet, nature is at its most untouched and unscathed here.
-The trees, titanic beings encompassing with the outreaches of their branches a great extent of their residence, providing a respite from the Sun’s glare; there’s the flowers growing on the bodies of the dead, their almost ethereal presence leaving a majestic presence here in these stark regions of our society - untouched natural form of such purity it grants a certain queer attraction to the melancholic surrealism of this place; the tombstones that are themselves stories of the persons they refer to - it’s almost sadistic, the sense of wanting to know more about the dead person, and why they wound up here, alone, without anyone here except the few lovers and affectionate family members to ask about our state in the underworld (if they can talk back that is); there’s no mail or any form of reciprocal response we must return - that’s the responsibility of my family now, I’m off to the Styx sweeties, to put it more crudely.
+The trees, titanic beings encompassing - with the outreaches of their branches - a great extent of their residence, providing a respite from the Sun’s glare; there’re the flowers growing on the body of the dead, their almost ethereal presence protraying a contrast here in these stark regions of our society - untouched natural form of such purity it grants a certain queer attraction to the melancholic surrealism of this place; the tombstones that are themselves stories of the persons they refer to - it’s almost sadistic, the sense of wanting to know more about the dead person, and why they wound up here, alone, without anyone here except the few lovers and affectionate family members to ask about our state in the underworld (if they can talk back that is); there’s no mail or any form of reciprocal response we must return - that’s the responsibility of my family now, sweethearts; I’m off to meet my maker, to put it more crudely.

 Don’t get me wrong, I am not promoting death in any form.
-But nevertheless, I shouldn’t be so harsh about this anger that pours through me but it cannot be helped.
-And don’t lie - you’re feeling the same way as I am; that sense of guilt that pours through you as you look at the one person whom you could have saved.
+But nevertheless, I shouldn’t be so harsh about this anger that pours through me - it cannot be helped.
+And don’t lie - you’re feeling the same way as I am; that sense of guilt that pours through you as you look at the one person who you could have saved. .

 That’s what I was going through when we reached the hospital.

-There was all that medical jargon, which I wasn’t paying any attention to.
-Things like “IV” and “shock”; since every part of me was more concerned with please let her be alright, please let her be fine at the end.
+There was all the medical jargon, which I wasn’t paying any attention to; Things like “IV” and “shock”; since every part of me was more concerned with please let her be alright, please let her be fine in the end.

 Pathetic, isn’t it?
 That is how unbearable loss is when it smacks you face-first.
 And there’s nothing you can do about it.
 Nothing!!!
 There is the harsh laugh deep within the back of your head that simply cannot be removed; there’s a cry of what you presume is a nightingale beating itself on a parched and jarred wall the spike scratching through the skin and chopping through the skin without mercy and remorse, only it isn’t a nightingale but rather the part of you that was screaming all your time with your loved one She’s gone!
 She’s gone!
 Despair!
 Oh bloody carves of Cupid as he’s strangled by Hades, if either had any spunk on them?!
 What am I to do?
 What am I to do?!
 Help!
 IS THERE ANYBODY OUT THERE?!
 IS THERE ANYBODY OUT THERE?!
 IS THERE ANYBODY?!
 ANYBODY....
 ANYBODY...ANY...

 But the sorrow doesn’t end there...
-Then there’s the desperation inside of you... the endless fraught sorrow of that poor broken self within you.... that kid who can’t speak for himself because he doesn’t know what’s happening around him.... the dog who’s going to be struck down without their knowledge...
+Then there’s the desperation inside of you... the endless fraught sorrow of that poor broken self within you.... that kid who can’t speak for himself because he doesn’t know what’s happening around him.... the dog who’s going to be struck down without it being aware of what will happen...
 That unbearable plight felt through the lens of the unwary victim forced into the arms of Pain disguised as her jealous sister Pleasure, as Pleasure - what twist of fate - dresses as Pain to torment the despaired prey.